cvadityaflipkart/hoverfly-java/docs/pages/corefunctionality/verification.rst

 ============

-This feature lets you verify that specific requests have been made to external service endpoints.
-You can verify the number of repeating requests or different requests performed in certain order.
+This feature lets you verify that specific requests have been made to the external service endpoints.

-The ``verify`` method from ``HoverflyRule`` accepts the same ``RequestMatcherBuilder`` DSL that you use for creating the simulations.

-It also accepts a ``VerificationCriteria`` lambda function which is extensible.
+You can do request verification by calling the ``verify`` method from ``HoverflyRule``.
+It accepts two arguments.
+The first one is a ``RequestMatcherBuilder`` which is also used by the DSL for creating simulations.
+It lets you define your request pattern, and Hoverfly uses it to search its journal to find the matching requests.
+The second one is a ``VerificationCriteria`` which defines the verification criteria, such as the number of times a request was made.
+If the criteria are omitted, Hoverfly Java expects the request to have been made exactly once.

 Here are some examples:

 .. code-block:: java